Ukraine's arms firms walk tightrope between Kiev and Moscow

 As violence in eastern Ukraine has risen, with armed pro-Russian separatists taking over public buildings, the numerous factories that produced arms during the Soviet Union and after independence in 1991 have become easy targets for separatists seeking to boost their arsenals.

-With police loyal to Kiev unable or unwilling to maintain order in eastern Ukraine, Yuzhmash, like other defense firms, has managed to find its own ways of maintaining security.
+With police loyal to Kiev unable or unwilling to maintain order in eastern Ukraine, Yuzhmash, like other defence firms, has managed to find its own ways of maintaining security.

-In an agreement signed between Yuzhmash’s General Director Sergei Voit and regional governor and powerful businessman Igor Kolomoisky, the governor promised to protect Yuzhmash, its facilities and workers from “unauthorized entry”.
+In an agreement signed between Yuzhmash’s General Director Sergei Voit and regional governor and powerful businessman Igor Kolomoisky, the governor promised to protect Yuzhmash, its facilities and workers from “unauthorised entry”.

-Kolomoisky, one of Ukraine’s richest businessmen, has sponsored an increase in the number of soldiers and police officers across Dnipropetrovsk, paying their salaries and providing body armor and ammunition.
+Kolomoisky, one of Ukraine’s richest businessmen, has sponsored an increase in the number of soldiers and police officers across Dnipropetrovsk, paying their salaries and providing body armour and ammunition.

 “The province is taking all measures for security, even if those measures aren’t outlined in the constitution and not outlined in the functional duties of the governor,” said Braginsky.